mminer/mminer.github.com/_posts/2015-05-11-level-editing-off-the-beaten-path.md

 ## Painting Levels

-In the past our level editing strategy (and, I suspect, that of many fellow developers) consisted of constructing some prefabs then dragging them to suitable positions in the editor.
+In the past our level editing strategy (and, I suspect, that of many fellow developers) consisted of constructing prefabs then dragging them to suitable positions in the editor.
 While simple, this approach is problematic in several ways, not least of which is that it's a slow process.
 What we really desired was a suite of tools like those found in Photoshop or Maya for *sculpting* a level.
 Rather than painstakingly placing individual tiles, we wanted to be able to "paint" terrain.

 This lead us to think: why not use Photoshop itself?
 It already played an indispensible role in our workflow and its painting tools are top notch; a natural fit.
 We planned to use a tile-based level system, so each pixel could represent a square and we could use the colour of the pixel to identify which tile / prefab it represents.
 Black pixels for terrain, green for planets, blue for spawn points, and so forth.
 As long as all the developers knew which colours represented which tiles (an easy task since there were only two of us), constructing levels would be straightforward.